Information for members

 Please be considerate if meetings are in progress in the Old Hall.

-Sherry and port is available.
+Sherry and port is also available in the SCR.
 This should be signed for and is charged to battels.
-The book is in the drawer of the desk.
+The book to sign out drinks is in the drawer of the desk in the SCR.

 For security reasons, it is helpful if the SCR is kept locked after dinner periods.
 It is open during working hours.
 The Porter will unlock it for you if requested.

 A selection of newspapers and periodicals are available to all SCR members.
 These should not be removed from the SCR.
-If you do need to ‘borrow’ a periodical urgently, please return it as soon as possible!
+If you do need to ‘borrow’ a periodical urgently, please return it as soon as possible.
 Members can opt to have older copies of a designated periodical deposited in their pigeonholes, with agreement from the SCR.
-(These hard copies can still be accessed by arrangement).

-As well as SCR charges, the termly battels will include other items, such as wine purchases and book purchases under the Blackwell’s agreement.
+As well as SCR charges for drinks and guests at meals, monthly battels from the College may include other items, such as wine purchases (from the College Wine Cellar).

 Blackwell’s operates a system whereby College members receive up to 15% discount on everything except rare books and Blackwell's gift cards.
-Invoices are sent to Mansfield and then appear on termly battels.
+You just need to present your University Card when making a purchase and confirm your name on a Mansfield College list, held by Blackwell’s.

 Wine may be purchased from the College cellar.
 The key to the cellar is available from the Porter’s Lodge and you will also need to use your electronic fob to gain entry.
 A cellar slip should be completed for all wine purchased.
 Advice on this can be sought from the Bar & Cellar Manager (Alvaro).
 Wine purchased will then be charged to battels.